rafyls/odin-projects/02-landing-page/README.md

 # Landing Page: Vacclean

-Vacclean is an *imaginary* company that sells different ranges of vaccum cleaners.
+Vacclean is an *imaginary* company that sells different ranges of vacuum cleaners.

 This project (landing-page) is the second project of the [Foundations course](https://www.theodinproject.com/paths/foundations/courses/foundations).